 Peppers were originally grown in Central and South America.
-Peppers were and broad categories - sweet peppers (which are mild) and chile peppers (which are hot).
-Bell peppers are the most common sweet poppers (which are hot).
+Peppers were supposed into two broad categories-sweet peppers (which are mild) and South America.

+Bell peppers are the most common sweet peppers (which are hot).
 Bell peppers are the most common sweet pepper.